Circumnavigation of Tasmania

 A marine reserve and part of the Tasmanian Wilderness World Heritage Area, Port Davey is truly spectacular.
 Enjoy the unforgettable experience of kayaking in Bramble Cove, and explore Melaleuca, along with hiking and bird-watching.

-We will spend 2-3 days here, and upon departure, we will also cruise past the remote south coast islands of Maatsuyker, home to Australia’s most southerly lighthouse.
+We will spend two days here, and upon departure, we will also cruise past the remote south coast islands of Maatsuyker, home to Australia’s most southerly lighthouse.

 Experience the rugged beauty of Fluted Cape as you walk along the sheer coastal cliffs.
 Learn about the rich maritime history of Adventure Bay, and explore the history of old whaling stations on the way to Grassy Point.